Sandy Alcántara: 2023-2025 seasons: Ups and downs, Tommy John surgery

+2026 season: Marlins strikeout leader

+In 2026, Alcántara was selected for his franchise record sixth Opening Day start for the Marlins, where he pitched 7 shutout innings with 5 strikeouts against the Colorado Rockies, earning the win.
+He followed this up with a complete–game shutout against the Chicago White Sox on April 1, striking out seven, and allowing just three hits in a 10–0 romp.

+Despite some difficult outings against the Detroit Tigers in mid-April, and 2 back-to-back blowouts against the Atlanta Braves and Toronto Blue Jays in late May (all 3 of which ended in losses), Alcántara settled down in June, winning 5 consecutive decisions to begin the month, improving to 8–4 on the year and a 4.01 ERA.
+His 6 2/3 inning, 4 strikeout effort against the Texas Rangers on June 23 was a historic one, as his 7th inning strikeout of Kyle Higashioka set the new Marlins club record for strikeouts with 1,002, surpassing Ricky Nolasco's 1,001.
+Additionally, his 30th career win at LoanDepot Park also set a new Marlins record for most wins at the stadium.
+On September 16 against the Arizona Diamondbacks, Alcántara notched his first career save, coming into the 9th to preserve a 4–3 victory, as the Marlins' bullpen was depleted from the previous game.
+As such, he became the first pitcher to record a save while leading the league in innings pitched since Orel Hershiser in 1987.

 Pitching style

 Alcántara's fastball velocity generally sits around 97 mph, maxing out around 101 mph.
 He uses both a four-seam fastball and a sinker, which possess above-average vertical and horizontal movement.
 His secondary pitches are the changeup (90-94 mph average velocity), slider (89-93 mph) and curveball (82 mph), although his use of the curveball is scarce.

 Philanthropy

 In partnership with The Giving Much More (GMM) Foundation, and The Baseball Club.
 Alcántara hosted multiple fundraising events in 2019 to collect baseball equipment for underprivileged youth in his native Dominican Republic.
 This included the first annual "Softball with the Sandman" Charity Baseball Tournament on his 24th birthday.

 After completing his 2019 season, Alcántara traveled to the Dominican Republic to deliver the equipment directly to the children.